-An extension is a part of a file name delimited by a period.
+An extension is the part of a file name delimited by a period.
 An extension defines the type and content of a file.
 This section of the ThreatSense parameter setup lets you define the types of files to scan.

-By default, all files are scanned regardless of their extension.
+By default, all files are scanned.
 Any extension can be added to the list of files excluded from scanning.